-Hopefully you are now aware of the practical aspects of a Call option from the point of view of both buyers and sellers.
-Learning about Put Options is quite simple since there is only one key difference for buyers; when buying a put option, their outlook on the markets should be bearish, unlike that of individuals purchasing Calls which is bullish.
+Hopefully you are now aware of the practical aspects of a Call option from the perspective of both buyers and sellers.
+Learning about Put Options is quite straightforward since there is only one key difference for buyers; when acquiring a put option, their outlook on the markets should be bearish, unlike that of individuals purchasing Calls which is bullish.

-The put option buyer is betting that the stock will decrease in price by expiry, so they enter into a Put Option contract.
-This gives them the right to sell a stock at a previously set rate (strike price), regardless of where it might be trading at that point in time.
+The put option buyer is wagering that the equity will decrease in price by expiry, so they enter into a Put Option contract.
+This grants them the right to sell an equity at a previously set rate (strike price), regardless of where it might be trading at that point in time.

-Remember this general rule – whatever the option buyer is expecting, the seller will be anticipating the opposite.
+Remember this general rule—whatever the option buyer is expecting, the seller will be anticipating the opposite.
 This is essential in order to create a market; if everyone was expecting the same result, then there wouldn’t be one.
-So if the Put option buyer believes that the stock will go down before expiry, then the Put option seller would anticipate that it will consistently remain at its current level or go up.
+So if the Put option buyer believes that the equity will decline before expiry, then the Put option seller would anticipate that it will consistently remain at its current level or appreciate.

 A put option buyer obtains the right to sell the underlying asset to the put option writer at an agreed-upon rate (the Strike price).
 This gives the put option seller an obligation to purchase, if desired by the put option buyer, when it expires.
 When they enter into this agreement, the put option seller is selling a privilege to the put option buyer which allows them to “sell” the underlying asset to them at expiry.